jaantollander/masters-thesis/content/40_results.md

 <!-- TODO: lines that do not show are zero -->
 ,
-Next, we look at Figures \ref{fig:entry-ids-mds} and \ref{fig:entry-ids-oss}, which show the number of entries per Lustre target and identifier format for system and non-system users in a sample of 74 Jobstats outputs taken every 2-minutes from 2022-03-04.
+Next, we look at Figures \ref{fig:entry-ids-mdt} and \ref{fig:entry-ids-ost}, which show the number of entries per Lustre target and identifier format for system and non-system users in a sample of 74 Jobstats outputs taken every 2-minutes from 2022-03-04.
 For non-system users, we see that the number of entry identifiers with missing job IDs is substantial compared to the number of correct identifiers.
 We also observe that Jobstats systemically generates malformed identifiers on the OSSs.
 In some conditions, it can create many of them.